jalpedersen/jetty-couchdb/README.md

 `org.signaut.jetty.server.security.authentication.CouchDbSSOAuthenticator`

 Single-sign-on between CouchDB and Jetty based on the `AuthSession` cookie set by CouchDB's HTTP authentication.
+In short this allows you to do a `request.getUserPrincipal()` in your servlet and get what you would expect.

-Also supports basic HTTP authentication, where the user is authenticated against CouchDB.
+It also supports normal basic HTTP authentication, where the user is authenticated against CouchDB.

 A use case for this is to allow you to access a Java webapp from a CouchApp for instance.